The Boro Aesthetic: Creating Fiber Art Pieces Inspired by Japanese Textiles

 Jody Alexander is a bookmaker and mixed media artist who lives and works in Santa Cruz, California.
 She creates books, wall pieces and installations out of discarded books and reclaimed textiles.
-Her work appears in a number of publications including Masters: Book Arts: Major Works by Leading Artists, 500 Handmade Books, and 1000 Artists’ Books: Exploring the Book as Art.
+Her work appears in several publications including Masters: Book Arts: Major Works by Leading Artists, 500 Handmade Books, and 1000 Artists’ Books: Exploring the Book as Art.

 In order to complete your registration, a $300 deposit is required.